osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 -   If you are configuring `lcmaps.db` manually (see [manual configuration](#manual-configuration) below), add `"-all-fqans"` to the module definitions for `vomsmapfile` and `defaultmapfile`

-Validating the LCMAPS VOMS plugin VO mappings
+Validating the LCMAPS VOMS Plugin VO Mappings
 ---------------------------------------------

 To validate the LCMAPS VOMS plugin by itself, use the following procedure to test mapping your own cert to a user: